wimlouw/mynotes/content/about.md

 ---
-date: "2020-11-19"
+date: "2023-08-04"
 title: About
 ---
+I am currently a data scientist at the City of Cape Town in South Africa.

-I am currently a Research Manager at [J-PAL Africa](https://www.povertyactionlab.org/africa).
-I work on projects in youth employment, and education.
-Before joining J-PAL Africa, I worked as a researcher in the South African non-profit sector.
+Before this, I was a Research Manager at [J-PAL Africa](https://www.povertyactionlab.org/africa) where I worked on projects in youth employment, and education.

 This site is a personal project.